What Is the Big Mac Index?

-For example, many economists believed that Argentina had been modifying its official consumer price data to understate its true rate of inflation between 2010 and 2012.
-The Economist used its Big Mac Index to find that the average annual rate of burger inflation was 19% compared to the country's official 10% rate of inflation in January of 2011.
+Many economists believed that Argentina had been modifying its official consumer price data to understate its true rate of inflation between 2010 and 2012.
+The Economist used the Big Mac Index to find that the average annual rate of burger inflation was 19% compared to the country's official 10% rate of inflation in January 2011.
 These insights could have helped international investors get a true idea of inflation when trying to value bonds or other inflation-sensitive securities.

 Investors can use data from the Big Mac Index in many different ways.
-For instance, they can use the values to determine if a currency is overvalued or undervalued relative to others, then trade based on that data in the foreign exchange market.
+They can use the values to determine if a currency is overvalued or undervalued relative to others, then trade based on that data in the foreign exchange market.
 Similarly, investors can measure changes in values over time to determine rates of inflation and compare that to official records.

 Inflation itself is extremely useful to know when it comes to valuing financial instruments.
 For example, bond yields must factor in the anticipated rates of inflation to ensure that they will remain attractive in the future.
 Inflation rates also impact currency valuations, which is important for politicians when determining whether tariffs or other trade barriers are justified.